alewman/rom-farmer/docs/reference/DAT_FILES.md

 Now that you understand DAT files:

 1. Download DATs for your systems
-2. Import into ROM Groomer
+2. Import into ROM Farmer
 3. Scan and validate your collection
 4. Apply 1G1R filtering if desired
 5. Organize your curated collection